nbpayne/deskandstudio-beta/studio.md

 Simply fill out the contact form <link to page 7> with your preferred dates and we will schedule it on the calendar.

 Hold policy
-: We can hold dates up to 5 working days &ndash; any longer and we reserve the right to give the date to someone else.
+: We can hold dates up to 5 working days -- any longer and we reserve the right to give the date to someone else.

 Cancellation policy
 : We understand&hellip; sometimes s#!t happens!
 A full refund applies if you give us 72 hours notice; less than 72 hours will receive a 50% refund.
 : Similarly, moving your shoot date shoot date is free given more than 72 hours notice.
 Otherwise, a $25 admin fee will apply.

 Concessions
-: Concession rates are available for student shoots &ndash; get in touch with your details.<link to page 7>
+: Concession rates are available for student shoots -- get in touch with your details.<link to page 7>

 ### Secure lockers for co-working Deskies

 ---

-We have secure lockers for your equipment if you are a [Deskie](/desk.html).
-If you’re a budding photographer looking to join a co-working space for creatives, Desk &amp; Studio has great [plans]
-(/plans.html) to suit every option.
+We have secure lockers for your equipment if you are a [Deskie](/desk/).
+If you’re a budding photographer looking to join a co-working space for creatives, Desk &amp; Studio has great [plans](/plans/) to suit every option.

 ### Location